BorArt22/project-5-data-pipelines/README.md

 Original datasets are loading into staging tables from Amazon Simple Storage Service (Amazon S3) bucket using command copy one to one without processing data source.

 ### Stage Events
-Log data is loading for previous day to copy only one file in staging table `staging_events`.
+Log data is loading for execution date to staging table `staging_events`.

 ### Stage Songs
 Song data is loading fully from folder to staging table `staging_songs`.

-## Loading from staging area
+## Loading dimension tables
-For loadiong in dimension and fact tables using upsert operations.
+For loading in dimension tables are possible two modes - `append` and `insert_delete`.
+For user table is also implemented `append_update` mode.

+`append`  mode:
+Insert only rows from staging table that does not have same primary key as target table.

+`insert_delete`  mode:

+ 1. Truncate target table
+ 2. Insert all rows from staging table. {INSERT_MODE_QUERY} changed on `1=1`

+`append_update` mode:
+As `append`  mode, but add update query.

 ### Load user dim table
  `users` table is filled from  `staging_events` using next command:
 ```
-CREATE TEMP TABLE temp_table_users (like public.users);
-INSERT INTO temp_table_users (user_id, first_name, last_name, gender, level)
 SELECT
-    dedubl.userid,
-    dedubl.firstname,
-    dedubl.lastname,
-    dedubl.gender,
-    dedubl.level
+    stage.user_id,
+    stage.firstname,
+    stage.lastname,
+    stage.gender,
+    stage.level
 FROM (
     SELECT
-        stage.userid,
+        stage.userid as user_id,
         stage.firstname,
         stage.lastname,
         stage.gender,